 Maximize your retirement savings:

 Do something nice for yourself this holiday season – like maxing out your IRA contribution.
-You have until Tuesday, April 18th – 2017’s tax day – to maximize your contributions to your Roth or traditional IRA.
+You have until Monday, April 15th – Tax Day 2019 – to maximize your contributions to your Roth or traditional IRA for 2018.
 The logic is simple, but often overlooked: The more capital in your accounts, the more interest you can gain.
 Therefore, the most likely way to meet your retirement savings goals is to maximize the amount you save for retirement.
-2016 IRA contribution limits – for both Roth and traditional IRAs – is $5,500.
+The 2018 IRA contribution limit – for both Roth and traditional IRAs – is $5,500.
 Individuals who are age 50 or over at the end of the calendar year can contribute up to $6,500.

 Put money away for your children’s education: